Many families have similar questions regarding Radford College waiting lists and enrolment.

 Q8: Do I need to do anything else once my child is registered on the waiting list, such as phone the school from time to time?

 A: It is most important to keep contact details up to date and we require changes to be made in writing.
-An email to the Registrar from the link on the Enrolments Page is sufficient.
+An email to the Registrar is sufficient.
 A confirmation email for your records will be sent once the requested changes have been made.

 If you wish to change the preferred entry point for your child, please email or call the Registrar to facilitate this.